TGDivy/TGDivy/README.md

 ## 💬🌞

-> Most people fail in life because they major in minor things. ~ Tony Robbins
+> The key to success is action. ~ Brian Tracy

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )